 We partner with local churches, governments, and other groups to address their short-term and long-term needs.
 World Vision sponsorship projects are designed to meet the most pressing needs in a sponsored child’s community, like clean water and improved sanitation, better income opportunities for parents, and improved agricultural production.

 Your monthly sponsorship gift is combined with other donations, including grants, to invest in long-term resources for your sponsored child, and their whole family and community, including clean water, nutritious food, healthcare, and education.
-In 2018, we used 86 percent of our total operating expenses for programs that benefit children, families, and communities.
+In 2018, we used 86% of our total operating expenses for programs that benefit children, families, and communities.
 All projects are regularly measured against these goals and objectives.
 The point is to make sure that children are healthy, are receiving appropriate education, and receive spiritual nurture.